CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 The value of :math:`k_1` can be changed at runtime using the namelist variable ``k1``.
 The grounding scheme can be turned on or off using the namelist logical basalstress.

 Note that the user must provide a bathymetry field for using this grounding scheme.
-Grounding occurs up to water depth of ~25 m.
+Grounding occurs up to water depth of ~25 m (:math:`T_b` is set to zero when :math:`h_{wu}` is larger than 30 m).
 It is suggested to have a bathymetry field with water depths larger than 5 m that represents well shallow water regions such as the Laptev Sea and the East Siberian Sea.

 .. _internal-stress: